adriangohjw/alt-text-generator/README.md

 2. Install dependencies:

    ```
-   cd packages/backend
    npm install
    ```

 3. Configure your Gemini API key:
-   - Create a `.env.development.local` file in the `packages/backend` directory with the following content:
+   - Create a `.env.development.local` file in the root directory with the following content:
    ```
    GEMINI_API_KEY=your_gemini_api_key_here
    ```